mtdvlpr/hcd-prototype/README.md

 ## 24-4-2024

 I had the final user test.
 The user understood the purpose of the extra description and liked the premise, but the word "verzadigd" (saturated) was not clear.
-I will try to find a better word for this.
 Furthermore, the user would prefer easier language overall that fits better with the screen reader that reads the words aloud.

 I changed the word "verzadigd" to "fel" (bright) and I changed the word "onverzadigd" (unsaturated) to "flets" (pale) as per the user's preference.